max0x7ba/atomic_queue/README.md

 ```bash
 echo -1 | sudo tee /proc/sys/kernel/sched_rt_runtime_us >/dev/null
 ```

-### Throughput and scalability benchmark
-N producer threads push a 4-byte integer into one same queue, N consumer threads pop the integers from the queue.
-Time taken to send and receive a total of 1,000,000 messages through one queue is measured.

-With SMT threads, the benchmark is run for from 1 producer and 1 consumer up to `(total-number-of-cpus / 2)` producers/consumers to measure the scalability of different queues.
-Without using SMT threads (cross-core communication only) -- up to `(total-number-of-cpus / 4)` producers/consumers.

-A benchmark run reports the best msg/sec throughput out of 3 tries for each queue.

-The charts report mean, stdev, min and max of msg/sec throughput across 33 benchmark runs.

-### Ping-pong benchmark
-One thread posts an integer to another thread through one queue and waits for a reply from another queue, 2 queues and 2 threads, in total.
-A _ping_ is an incoming message, a _pong_ is a reply to that.
-Only one `ping` or `pong` message exists or is being in-flight, at all times.
-In total, each thread `push`es 500,000 _pings_ into its ingress queue, and `pop`s 500,000 pongs from its ingress queue.

-Contention is minimal here (1-producer-1-consumer, 1 element in the queue) in order to be able to achieve the lowest possible latency a queue could possibly deliver.

-This benchmark measures the total time taken to post 500,000 messages and receive 500,000 replies.

-A benchmark run reports the best sec/round-trip latency (time taken to `push` a message and `pop` its reply) out of 3 tries for each queue.

-The charts report mean, stdev, min and max of sec/round-trip latency across 33 benchmark runs.

 ## Benchmarks Notes
 - The lowest latency for cross-thread communication is achieved when both threads run on the **same CPU core** (2 SMT threads).
 Moving communication to a different core adds noticeable latency, and crossing CCX boundaries or CPU sockets increases it further.